Villhellm/lovelace-animated-background/README.md

 While all entries are optional, it is recommended to at least set `default_url` or `entity` with `state_url`.
 Without one of those set you would never know this plugin was installed.

+Also note that if you make any changes to the included HTML files, i.e. inserting your own video files, make sure to move the files to a different directory so your changes are not overwritten when you update via HACS.

 ## View Configuration

 | Name | Type | Requirement | Description